arieslee99/Click-N-Grow/README.md

 # Phase 4: Task 2
 - Users always have 100 coins when they first start a new account, and no matter how much they spend.
 This is why the log doesn't log the first purchase (cactus) decreasing the user's balance.
-The log only logs the balance when there is a noticeable change in the balance after a purchase (the potato).
+The log only logs the balance when there is a noticeable change in the balance after a purchase (potato).

 ![Logging.png](/Users/arieslee/IdeaProjects/project_v6l7y/Logging.png)